Secret Story 7 (Portuguese season): Luan

 Luan is 26 years old and is from Santa Catarina, Brazil.
 He came to Portugal in Erasmus and fell in love with the country.
 He currently lives in Lisbon and works in a call center.
 He considers himself talented in the kitchen, thoughtful in his decisions, and likes to have everything done in his own way.
-It focuses on the energy and power of the mind, characteristics that it believes are key to winning it.
+He focuses on the energy and power of the mind, characteristics that he believes are key to winning it.
 On Day 92 he finished in fourth place.